 The Trinity labyrinth can be walked at any time.
 In the foyer and in the kiosk are leaflets to guide you.
 We also have weekly guided walks at 9:00am on Tuesdays during the spring, summer, and autumn.
 The walks are held indoors during inclement weather.

 Our labyrinth is an outdoor brick & grass modified 7-circuit medieval labyrinth.
 It is made up of approximately 690 bricks, including the entrance path and is approximately 50 feet in diameter.
 As you enter the labyrinth you are facing east—the direction of the rising sun, hope, light, the risen Son.

 The labyrinth is intended to be self-sustaining, via donations and the cost of engraved bricks.
 The center elements (benches and fountain) were graciously donated in memory of George and Thelma Goodman.
 The perimeter lights were donated in memory of Maggie Stewart.
 The water fountain and perimeter lights are solar powered.

 The labyrinth has been registered with the Labyrinth Society and is one of over 5,300 registered labyrinths in more than 80 countries.
-It can be found via the World-Wide Labyrinth Locator at www.labyrinthlocator.com (proven search is to put 14615 in the zip code and select a 10 mile radius).
+It can be found via the World-Wide Labyrinth Locator at www.labyrinthlocator.com.

 Visiting the Sick